vulppi-dev/IntREST/README.md

 ### RequestContext

-The `RequestContext` interface is the input interface of IntelliREST.
+The `RequestContext` interface is the input interface of IntREST.
 It contains all the information about the request.

 #### Properties